Ewald Colliery: History

 A mine gas extraction system was operated on shaft system 3/4.
 The compressed gas was fed to the specially built motor-driven thermal power station owned by Stadtwerke Gelsenkirchen and used to generate electricity and heat.

 In 1989 the Ewald Colliery was merged with the Schlägel & Eisen Colliery, and in 1997 with the Hugo Colliery.
 For a short time the consolidated Ewald/Hugo mine had 21 shafts.
 The political decision to give up the Ewald colliery, however, was made, and so on March 28, 2000, the last shift was run.
 The final shutdown followed in spring 2001.

 The Hoppenbruch Heap adjoins the site.
-Together with the Hoheward dump, it forms the largest dump landscape in Europe with approx 220 hectares--the largest dump site in Europe.
+Together with the Hoheward dump, it forms the largest dump landscape in Europe with approx 220 hectares—the largest dump site in Europe.
 Large parts of the colliery have meanwhile been demolished, but the Malakow tower above shaft 1, the steel box strut frame above shaft 2 and the double headframe on the former shaft 7 still exist.

 Readaptation

-In order to compensate for the loss of jobs and economic power associated with the closure of the mine as soon as possible, RAG Montan Immobilien GmbH (formerly Montan-Grundstücksgesellschaft mbH (MGG)), together with the city of Herten, founded "Project group Ewald" in 1999, while the mine was still in operation.
+In order to compensate for the loss of jobs and economic power associated with the closure of the mine as soon as possible, RAG Mountain Immobilien GmbH (formerly Mountain-Grundstücksgesellschaft mbH (MGG)), together with the city of Herten, founded "Project group Ewald" in 1999, while the mine was still in operation.
 The aim was the economic revitalization of the approximately 52-hectare area and the creation of at least 1,000 new jobs.

 The two project partners decided in favor of the “service provider” concept when planning the subsequent use.
 It provides for the areas of service, education, small-scale and large-scale business including a marketplace as a meeting point for the newly settled entrepreneurs and their customers.
 The redesign of the area is based on a 2002 design by the architects Cino Zucchi, Martin Halfmann and Peter Köster.
 The defining element of the redesign is the historical layer with some listed colliery buildings and the old shaft frames, which are visible from afar as “lighthouses.”
-This area is via a system of squares and paths with the newly-designed Ewald connected promenade, which extends from south to north parallel to the naturally designed drainage canal, called familiarly "the Blue Ribbon," over the entire site.
+This area is via a system of squares and paths with the newly designed Ewald connected promenade, which extends from south to north parallel to the naturally designed drainage canal, called familiarly "the Blue Ribbon," over the entire site.
 The integration of the site into the 750-hectare Hoheward landscape park (formerly the Emscherbruch landscape park) was also taken into account in the design.